petershin/liferay-learn/docs/dxp/latest/en/installation-and-upgrades/securing-liferay/securing-web-services/configuring-content-security-policy-headers.md

 1. Click *Update*.

+!!! note
+    This applies the configuration to all sites for all instances.
+If you want to configure CSP headers for all sites of a specific instance, go to *Control Panel* &rarr; *Instance Settings* &rarr; *Security* &rarr; *Content Security Policy*.
+If you want to configure CSP headers for a specific site, open the site menu and go to *Configuration* &rarr; *Site Settings* &rarr; *Security* &rarr; *Content Security Policy*.

 This sample content security policy only allows resources to load from the same origin `self` and from the trusted content delivery network `https://trusted-cdn.example.com`.
 It also includes the nonce `'[$NONCE$]'` for scripts and stylesheets to secure their integrity and prevent unauthorized script execution.

 ![The CSP header appears in every HTTP request.](./configuring-content-security-policy-headers/images/02.png)